With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreBedford/somerset Dbhs Windber Clinic/cornerstone is a mental health facility in Somerset County, PA, located at 403 12th Street, 15963.
 Bedford/somerset Dbhs Windber Clinic/cornerstone provides outpatient treatment.
-Bedford/somerset Dbhs Windber Clinic/cornerstone provides integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to adults, children / adolescents and young adults.
+Bedford/somerset Dbhs Windber Clinic/cornerstone provides psychotropic medication, activity therapy and behavior modification to adults, young adults and children / adolescents.
 Bedford/somerset Dbhs Windber Clinic/cornerstone also supports children/adolescents with serious emotional disturbance and people with trauma.
-Some other services available at Bedford/somerset Dbhs Windber Clinic/cornerstone include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Some other services available at Bedford/somerset Dbhs Windber Clinic/cornerstone include court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.